-2019 FENS Regional Meeting, Belgrade, Serbia Official launch and first event to present the ALBA network and raise awareness on gender issues in neuroscience MISSION Advocate for and foster an inclusive and self-aware brain research community The ALBA network believes that diversity is a fundamental component of excellence in brain sciences, and that access to education, training, resources, mentorship and jobs should be based on an individual's potential, not on their sex, gender identity, sexual orientation, disability, age, socioeconomic status, ethnicity, race, nationality, religion or culture.
-However, we know inequities exist, and talented scientists are excluded from opportunities in brain sciences because of these factors and personal choices that bear no relationship to their potential to succeed.
+2019 FENS Regional Meeting, Belgrade, Serbia Official launch and first event to present the ALBA network and raise awareness on gender issues in neuroscience MISSION & STRATEGY Advocate for and foster an inclusive and self-aware brain research community The ALBA network believes that diversity is a fundamental component of excellence in brain sciences, and that access to education, training, resources, mentorship and jobs should be based on an individual's potential, not on their sex, gender identity, sexual orientation, disability, socioeconomic status, ethnicity, race, nationality, religion or culture.
+However, we know inequities exist, and talented scientists are excluded from opportunities in brain sciences because of these factors personal choices that bear relationship to their potential to succeed.
 ALBA recognises the geographical, cultural and historical differences in the groups of individuals that are underrepresented across countries and within subfields of brain sciences.
 We expect the scientific community to present at least the same or even a greater diversity than in their respective countries.
 We are committed to supporting and advocating for actions and policies that foster equity, diversity and inclusion in brain sciences across the globe.
 These elements form the basis of our four pillars of actions.
-Awareness & Advocacy - Establishing a Declaration on Equity & Inclusion - Webinars addressing region-specific and global diversity issues - Advocating for an inclusive research environment with policymakers, funding agencies & institutions Data & Resources - Curating a centralised resource of diverse scientist profiles and available data on bias, underrepresentation and effective strategies countering discrimination - Promoting the collection and analysis of data on various forms of scientific underrepresentation Visibility & Recognition - Establishing awards to recognise outstanding contributions to science and diversity from underrepresented neuroscientists - Highlighting success stories of individuals and organisations to create role models Networking & Mentoring - Hosting workshops, panel discussions and networking events at major conferences - Creating a mentoring framework to promote the careers of underrepresented community members GROWTH & REACH | MEMBERSHIP ALBA represents a global diverse network of individual members from the neuroscience community who are involved in research, education, communication and advocacy and are committed to supporting and advocating for actions and policies that foster diversity, equity and inclusion (DEI) in brain sciences across the globe.
-As a member, individuals can attend the annual ALBA General Assembly, contribute to the planning and implementation of DEI initiatives, represent ALBA at events and panel discussions to provide data and insights on various aspects and trends of underrepresentation, and have access to customised diversity and inclusion training programs and workshops.
+Awareness & Advocacy - Establishing a Declaration on Equity & Inclusion - Webinars and panel discussions addressing region-specific diversity issues and hurdles - Advocating for an inclusive research environment with policymakers, funding agencies & institutions Data & Resources - Curating a centralised resource of diverse scientist profiles and available data on bias, underrepresentation and effective strategies countering discrimination - Promoting collection and analysis of data on various forms of scientific underrepresentation Visibility & Recognition - Establishing awards to recognise outstanding contributions to science and diversity from underrepresented neuroscientists - Highlighting success stories of individuals and organisations to create role models Networking & Mentoring - Hosting workshops and networking events at major conferences - Creating a mentoring framework to promote the careers of underrepresented community members GROWTH & REACH | MEMBERSHIP

+ALBA represents a global diverse network of individual members from the neuroscience community who are committed to supporting and advocating for actions and policies that foster diversity, equity and inclusion (DEI) in brain sciences across the globe.
+As a member, individuals can contribute to the planning and implementation of DEI initiatives, represent ALBA at events and panel discussions to provide data and insights on various aspects and trends of underrepresentation, and have access to customised diversity and inclusion training programs and workshops.

+1200 +

+Members in

+77

+Countries